 Employees must not behave in a way that results in unjustified enrichment or advantages for themselves.

-Abuse and addiction are about employees having problems relating to alcohol, the use of narcotic substances, abuse of medication, doping, pornography, compulsive shopping, computer games or games of chance.
+Dependency refers to employees having challenges or problems relating to, for example, alcohol, narcotic substances, abuse of medication, doping, pornography, compulsive shopping, computer games or gambling.

 Employees are not permitted to use or be intoxicated by alcohol or euphoriant/stimulating substances during working hours.
-Managers are responsible for raising the matter with employees if they are concerned about abuse or addiction problems.
+The immediate superior is responsible for raising the matter with the person concerned.